particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 ### PWM Differences

-On the Boron SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
+On the B Series SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
 Pins are assigned a PWM group.
 Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

 - Group 2: Pins A0, A1, A6, and A7.